Web-n-Composite/crypto-hacks-list/README.md

-<p>This is probably one of the strangest hacks on our list, since it was not a cryptocurrency exchange that was hacked, but a cryptocurrency.&nbsp;Bitcoin Goldwas a fork of the original Bitcoin that was&nbsp;&nbsp;<a href="https://www.investopedia.com/tech/what-bitcoin-gold-exactly/"><u>hard forked by Bitcoin in an attempt at decentralization</u></a>&nbsp;<em>&nbsp;(ironic, given that Bitcoin is already decentralized)</em>&nbsp;.&nbsp;</p>
+This is probably one of the strangest hacks on our list, since it was not a cryptocurrency exchange that was hacked, but a cryptocurrency.
+Bitcoin Gold was a fork [of the original Bitcoin that was](https://www.investopedia.com/tech/what-bitcoin-gold-exactly/) hard forked by Bitcoin in an attempt at decentralization (ironic, given that Bitcoin is already decentralized).

-<p>Bitcoin Goldwas the victim&nbsp;&nbsp;<a href="https://www.investopedia.com/terms/1/51-attack.asp"><u>of a 51% attack</u></a>&nbsp;&nbsp;, a rare case in which hackers managed to gain control of more than the&nbsp;50%processing power of a network.&nbsp;From there, attackers can prevent confirmations, allowing them to effectively stop payments between users and make changes to the network’s blockchain ledger.&nbsp;This type of attack was considered rare, if not impossible, until the&nbsp;Bitcoin Gold.</p>
+[Bitcoin Goldwas the victim](https://www.investopedia.com/terms/1/51-attack.asp) of a 51% attack, a rare case in which hackers managed to gain control of more than 50% processing power of a network.
+From there, attackers can prevent confirmations, allowing them to effectively stop payments between users and make changes to the network’s blockchain ledger.
+This type of attack was considered rare, if not impossible, until the Bitcoin Gold hack.

-<p>Using complex maneuvers, the hackers placed&nbsp;Bitcoin Goldtheirs on exchanges, exchanged them for other cryptocurrencies, and then withdrew the amount.&nbsp;And since they&nbsp;&nbsp;<a href="https://fortune.com/2018/05/29/bitcoin-gold-hack/"><u>controlled the ledger of the Bitcoin Gold blockchain</u></a>&nbsp;&nbsp;, they could simply put the original&nbsp;Bitcoin Goldback into their wallet, effectively stealing money from the exchanges.</p>
+Using complex maneuvers, the hackers placed Bitcoin Goldtheirs on exchanges, exchanged them for other cryptocurrencies, and then withdrew the amount.
+[And since they](https://fortune.com/2018/05/29/bitcoin-gold-hack/) controlled the ledger of the Bitcoin Gold blockchain, they could simply put the original Bitcoin Goldback into their wallet, effectively stealing money from the exchanges.

 <hr class="wp-block-separator has-alpha-channel-opacity">